vogak/Library_Sort/README.md

 Installation
 ------------

-For creating new library based on this template just execute the following command
+For creating library of sorting just execute the following command

 ```
 $ composer require vogak/sort-lib